editmodelabs/editmode-react/README.md

   ```

   Select a piece of text and hit CMD+SHIFT+L.
-  For VSCode users, you can also hit CMD+SHIFT+P to open the command pallete, type "Editmode: Create Chunk" and hit enter.
+  For Visual Studio Code users, you can also hit CMD+SHIFT+P to open the command pallete, type "Editmode: Create Chunk" and hit enter.

   That's it - you can now edit your selected piece of content within the browser!